Cirrhosis233/Wizard2AssetsUnpacker/README.md

 # Wizard2AssetsUnpacker

-A cross-platform command-line tool for unpacking and decrypting asset bundles from Wizard2 game files.
+A cross-platform command-line tool for unpacking and decrypting asset bundles from Shadowverse: Worlds Beyond game files.

 ## Features